davidbudzynski/davidbudzynski.github.io/_drafts/mini-pc.md

 with Arch Linux and KDE Plasma.
 I decided for a regular desktop environment because it wasn't going to be used just by myself, but also by my fiancée.

+### The setup

+I connected the mini PC to my TV using an HDMI cable.
+I also connected a USB dongle to a remote-like keyboard and touchpad combo.
+The Internet connection is provided by cable to one of two ethernet ports.
+There is WiFi6 and Bluetooth 5.2 support but I don't use them.

 ## desktop replacement options

 ## ssf pcs